 Following the onset of the terms of trade boom, aggregate employment grew at an above-trend pace.
 The composition of employment growth also changed significantly (Figures 8 and 9).
 The share of total employment accounted for by the resource sector (including both resource extraction and resource-related activity) doubled since the mid 2000s, to be around 93⁄4 per cent in 2011/12.12 Around two-fifths of this growth reflected the expansion in resource investment, which increased demand for labour in resource-related construction and other industries that provide inputs to these investment projects (such as some types of machinery manufacturing and engineering services).
-The share of workers employed in resource sector's share of employment since the mid 2000s, while the remainder has been due to an increase in employment in industries that service the operations of mines (such as transport of output from mine sites to ports, business services and power generation).
+The share of workers employed in resource extraction accounted for only about one-quarter of the overall increase in the resource sector's share of employment since the mid 2000s, while the remainder has been due to an increase in employment in industries that service the operations of mines (such as transport of output from mine sites to ports, business services and power generation).